8.3. Speech Recognition#

 • It directly maps input acoustic signature sequence to the text result sequence, and does not require further processing to achieve the true transcription or to improve recognition performance .
 But, in the HMM-based models, there is usually an internal representation for pronunciation of a character chain.

-These features of of end-to-end LVCSR model enables to greatly simplify the construction and training of speech recognition models.
+These features of end-to-end LVCSR model enables to greatly simplify the construction and training of speech recognition models.

 The end-to-end model are mainly divided into three different categories depending on their implementations of soft alignment: